Where to Stay in Budapest: Best Areas & Hotels

 If you have a long layover, I recommend staying at the Hotel Stáció.
 It has a swimming pool, spa, massage, jacuzzi and sauna – the best airport hotel to rejuvenate!

-In conclusion, some of the best areas to stay in Budapest are District 5, 6, 7 on the Pest side and District 1 in Buda.
-These areas are safe for travellers, located centrally, close to famous landmarks, and have many restaurants, bars and things to do.
+Overall, the best areas to stay in Budapest are Districts 5, 6, and 7 on the Pest side and District 1 in Buda.
+These areas are safe for travelers, located centrally, close to famous attractions, restaurants, and bars.

-For first-time visitors to Budapest the best place to stay is District 5 which the most central, downtown area in the city.
-It has everything from restaurants, cafes, and is in close walking distance to the most famous attractions.
+For first-time visitors, I recommend staying in District 5 which is the most central, downtown area in Budapest.
+It has everything from historic attractions to restaurants, and from cafes to bars.

-For families or travellers looking for a more relaxing holiday, the Buda Castle Hill area in District 1 is the best choice.
-It still central, has beautiful landmarks but the evenings are more peaceful than the busy Pest downtown.
+For families or travelers looking for a quieter holiday, I recommend staying near the Buda Castle in District 1.
+It is still central, has beautiful landmarks but the evenings are more peaceful than the busy Pest downtown.

 To make a hotel booking, online hotel booking sites work well in Budapest, and I recommend Booking.com as one of the best sites for booking accommodation.